remingtonsl3/remingtonsl3.github.io/_posts/2017-09-11-late-sunday-status.md

 Went to the Against Me show.
 No personal activity.

 #### Personal Growth, Reading, Spirituality
 Finished *Pleasure of Reading in the Age of Distraction*.
 Great, inspiring.
-Have finished a couple chapters of <title>American Gods</title>.
-Also, I am on the fifth chapter of <title>Pride and Predjudice</title>, using Spreeder.
+Have finished a couple chapters of *American Gods*.
+Also, I am on the fifth chapter of *Pride and Predjudice*, using Spreeder.
 I'm not sure what place speed reading has in my reading life, but I think it is worth knocking out a book or tow.